amiraHadimi/CSC5382-AI-Digital-Transformation-Project/Milestone 1/README.md

 This project aims to automatically estimate story points from user story text (title + description) using machine learning.
 The system is designed as a decision-support tool that assists Agile teams during backlog refinement and sprint planning by providing consistent, data-driven estimates.

-## Business Value of Using ML
+## Business Value of Using Machine Learning
-Story point estimation depends on variable natural-language descriptions and historical estimation behavior.
-Rule-based approaches cannot robustly capture this semantic variability.

-Machine learning enables:
+Story point estimation is well suited for machine learning according to standard criteria for when ML should be applied.

+The problem is **too complex for rule-based coding**, as story points depend on nuanced interpretations of natural-language user stories, implicit requirements, and technical uncertainty.
+It is also a **perceptive task**, requiring semantic understanding of textual descriptions rather than deterministic rules.

+Estimation practices are **constantly changing** across teams, projects, and technologies.
+Machine learning models can be retrained on recent data, enabling adaptation without redesigning estimation logic.
+In addition, story points represent a **weakly formalized phenomenon** with no closed-form mapping from text to effort.

+At the same time, the objective is **simple and well-defined**—predicting a numeric story point value from text—making the task suitable for supervised learning.
+Once trained, the model provides **cost-effective** estimates at scale.

+From a business perspective, this results in:
-- Consistency: reduces estimation variability across time and team members
+- **Consistency:** reduced estimation variability across time and team members
-- Efficiency: speeds up grooming and planning by reducing manual estimation effort
+- **Efficiency:** faster backlog refinement and sprint planning
-- Scalability: supports estimation across multiple projects/teams
+- **Scalability:** support across multiple projects and teams
-- Decision support: helps less-experienced teams calibrate estimates using historical data
+- **Decision support:** assistance for less-experienced teams using historical data

 ##  Dataset Overview